 First of all, centipedes don't have feet, despite what the animated movies would have you believe.
 Second, they don't have a hundred legs.
 A typical adult centipede will have 15 pairs of legs, the back two legs being nearly twice the length of the others, which makes it look as though they have antennae on both ends.

 For most people, there are two kinds of bugs: arachnids and insects.
 But centipedes are neither.
 While there are many distinguishing characteristics for arachnids and insects, we'll stick to the one that is the most obvious.
 Arachnids have 8 legs and insects have 6.
 Obviously, the centipede doesn't fall into either of these two groups.
 So, what is a centipede?
 Do you know?
-While spiders and centipedes are both in the phylum arthropoda, centipedes are not arachnids; they are chilopods.
+While spiders and centipedes are both in the phylum arthropoda, centipedes are not arachnids; they are chilopods with fifteen pairs of legs and a long body which allows them to move quickly across surfaces.

 If you have moisture issues on the inside or outside of your home, those issues are likely why you have centipedes in your home.
-Correcting a centipede infestation is often a mix of professional pest control and the hiring of a handyman.
+Correcting a centipede infestation often requires professional pest control coupled with repairs to structural damage in and around your home.

-We hope the above facts have been helpful and informative.
-If you're seeing centipedes in your home, you don't have too much to worry about as far as bites, but it could be a warning sign that you have wood rot.
-You might want to consider hiring someone to do an inspection and assess the issue.
-Wood rot can cost you a lot in the long run if it goes unaddressed.
+We hope you find these facts helpful.
+If you detect a centipede infestation in your home, you don't have too much to worry about as far as bites, but it could be a warning sign that you have wood rot or other pests plaguing your property.
+If you see centipedes, hire a professional conduct an inspection and assess the issue.
+Wood rot or a larger pest problem can be quite expensive if it goes unaddressed.

 If you live in North Texas, find out if you're in our service area.
-The team here at Adams Exterminating Company uses advanced methods and products to control all of the household pests that invade our Texas homes, including centipedes.
-For more information about our residential pest control options, or to request a free home estimate, reach out to us today.
+The team here at Adams Exterminating Company uses advanced methods and products to control all of the household pests, including a centipede infestation, invading your Texas homes.
+For more information about our residential pest control options or to request a free home estimate, reach out to us today.

 Request Your Free Estimate